ClonyPDF home

 2. Remove glasses and set a neutral expression.
 Take off glasses, hats and anything crossing your face, keep both eyes open, and relax your face with your mouth closed.

 3. Centre and size your head correctly.
-Frame so your head is centred and fills the required proportion of the photo - wrong head size and position is one of the single biggest rejection causes.
+Frame so your head is centred and fills the required proportion of the photo — wrong head size and position is one of the single biggest rejection causes.
+The crop guide shows how the ratio and head-height band work together.

 4. Run the automatic compliance check.
 Upload to Passport Photo Maker and let it flag shadows, background colour, head size, glare and signs of editing before you commit.

 5. Export a compliant print or digital file.
 Download the corrected, correctly sized photo as a print sheet or a digital upload file and submit it to your application.
+For home printing, see print passport photo at home.

 The Most Common Reasons Passport Photos Get Rejected, in Detail